Mobile phone, tablet & laptop insurance

 vary greatly in price and cover.

-Because electronic goods lose value quickly, insurance is of
+Because electronic goods lose value quickly, insurance is most

-most use to you when the product is new.
-Before you take out
+useful when the product is new.
+Before you take out insurance

-insurance compare the cost of premiums per year plus the cost of
+compare the cost of premiums per year plus the cost of the excess

-you can cancel it within the cooling-off period, usually 14 days.
+cancel it within the cooling-off period, which is usually 14 days.

 Check your insurance contract for the exact cooling-off period and

-There are three ways you can insure your portable electronic
+There are four ways you can insure your portable electronic

 devices.
 You can: